 Associate Dean of Students for Wellness

-Prior to joining the Babson community, Ryan served as the founding director of the Office of Alcohol & Other Drug Services (AODS) at Harvard University since 2005.
-In this capacity, Ryan provided vision and leadership for the development, implementation, and evaluation of a comprehensive substance abuse prevention program focused on education, intervention, policy development, and coordination with treatment providers.
-As the first substance abuse prevention specialist in Harvard's history, Travia’s leadership saw the implementation of a multitude of programs that promote safer practices among students and monitored the effectiveness of the university's protocol regarding alcohol and other drug abuse.
-Among his many accomplishments at Harvard was the creation of a nationally recognized, award-winning peer education program, the Drug & Alcohol Peer Advisors (DAPA).
-Ryan also held a dual appointment as founding director of Harvard’s Department of Health Promotion & Education.
-In this role, he oversaw the Office of Sexual Assault Prevention & Response, Health Education, and coordinated a multidisciplinary team of health professionals from medicine, nursing, nutrition, mental health, and wellness in support of an integrated and holistic approach to health and wellness.
-Prior to his position at Harvard, Ryan led the alcohol and drug education program at Dartmouth College.
+Prior to joining the Babson community, Ryan spent a decade at Harvard University as the founding director of the Office of Alcohol & Other Drug Services (AODS) at Harvard University.
+In this capacity, Ryan provided vision and leadership for the development, implementation and evaluation of a comprehensive substance abuse prevention program focused on education, intervention, policy development, and coordination with treatment providers.
+As the first substance abuse prevention specialist in University history, Ryan's leadership saw the implementation of a multitude of programs that promoted safer practices among students and monitored the effectiveness of University protocol regarding alcohol and other drug abuse.
+Among Ryan's many accomplishments at Harvard was the creation of a nationally-recognized, award-winning peer education program, the Drug & Alcohol Peer Advisors (DAPA).
+Ryan also held a dual appointment as founding director of Harvard's Department of Health Promotion & Education.
+In this role, Ryan oversaw the Office of Sexual Assault Prevention & Response, Health Education, and coordinated a multidisciplinary team of health professionals from medicine, nursing, nutrition, mental health, and wellness in support of an integrated and holistic approach to health and wellness.
+Prior to his positions at Harvard, Ryan led the alcohol and drug education program at Dartmouth College.

 Associate Dean of Students for Wellness